C.J. Abrams Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.79).
+- The Athletics' 5.77 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the fifth-most home runs in baseball (158 total, 1.4 per game).
+- The Athletics allow the fifth-most home runs in baseball (159 total, 1.4 per game).

-- Medina gets the start for the Athletics, his 13th of the season.
-He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his 16th of the season.
+He is 2-7 with a 6.30 ERA and 96 strikeouts in 94 1/3 innings pitched.

-- The righty's last time out was on Sunday against the San Francisco Giants, when he went 3 1/3 innings, surrendering three earned runs while giving up five hits.
+- His most recent time out was on Tuesday against the Texas Rangers, when the lefty tossed six innings, surrendering two earned runs while allowing six hits.

-- In 16 games this season, the 24-year-old has amassed an ERA of 5.47, with 9 strikeouts per nine innings.
-Opponents are batting .258 against him.
+- The 25-year-old has put up an ERA of 6.30, with 9.2 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .285 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.